aninjaturtle/aninjaturtle.github.com/work/_posts/2015-2-8-Youtube-Channel-Logo.md

 {% include JB/setup %}
 ## Mad Dog Tutorials

-A quick logo design for the recent launch of a tutorial series of mine webGL for Youtube.
+Logo design for the recent launch of a tutorial series on webGL for Youtube.